1. Canadian Subject Headings: History and background

 Refer to the section of this document Geographic headings: Details for information on the spelling of geographic names.

 Capitalization, punctuation and abbreviations follow policies outlined in LC's Subject Headings Manual.

 New headings are added to CSH or revisions made, as required, for new bibliographic works, or to reflect policy changes in LCSH or at Library and Archives Canada that affect CSH.
 While new headings are primarily based on cataloguing done at Library and Archives Canada, suggestions from outside users are also welcomed.
 Please send suggestions to: BAC.Normesdecatalogage-Cataloguingstandards.LAC@canada.ca.

 In researching new headings, appropriate reference sources are consulted, both in print and on the Web.
 If justified, experts in specific fields are consulted.
-Library and Archives Canada adds source information for new headings, contained in field 670 notes of the MARC record display.
+Library and Archives Canada adds source information for new headings, contained in MARC field 670.